zhangdichn/site/docs/index.md

 title: Introduction
 ---

-`AOS` a is an abbreviation of `Application Oriented Storage`, we plan to build an application-oriented storage abstraction layer.
+`AOS` is an abbreviation of `Application Oriented Storage`, we plan to build an application-oriented storage abstraction layer.

 We currently maintain the following projects: